The Quicktwist stem – guaranteed to beat the bike thief.

 The Quicktwist™ stem joint and locking mechanism are totally unique, there is nothing like it on the market anywhere in the world.
 It utilises a fixed central bolt that keeps the two halves of the stem securely together at all times but allows the two halves to rotate using the low friction, compressed silicon washer.
 There are also four large 10mm diameter ‘locking’ pins around the central bolt that are always pushed into the corresponding holes by strong springs.
 It is not possible for the handlebars to be in the horizontal riding position without being safely locked.
 In addition there is a second fail-safe in the form of a security seat-style clamp.
 The handlebars can only be rotated when the clamp is released and the ‘collar’ is pulled back towards the rider thereby releasing the internal locking pins.
 The Quicktwist™ stem will carry the same BS/EN/ISO international safety standard testing marks as every other component part of your bike.

-Our Kickstarter campaign is kicking off soon – be there from the start this autumn and get a half price stem.
+Our Kickstarter campaign is kicking off soon – be there from the start spring 2019 and get a half price stem.

 The initial production run of Quicktwist™ stems will be funded with the result of a 30 day Kickstarter crowdfunding campaign starting soon.
 Be part of the birth of this brilliant new British cycle design brand by supporting our campaign and you can bag yourself one of the very first Quicktwist™ stems for half price.
 There will also be lots of other cool Urbancyclo™ branded bike goodies to get your hands on from groovy slogan tees to cycle citysacs to custom coloured, etched and personalised Quicktwist™ stems.

 Founder / Designer